-- for students and their parents to develop an understanding of how learning is structured in Year 9 at Inaburra - for students and their parents to hear more information about the electives being offered - to give parents the opportunity to ask questions of teachers in relation to electives and learning in Year 9.
+- for students and their parents to develop an understanding of how learning is structured in Year 9 and Year 10 at Inaburra - for students and their parents to hear more information about the electives being offered - to give parents the opportunity to ask questions of teachers in relation to electives and learning in Year 9 and Year 10.

-Should parents or students have questions that are not addressed in either the subject selection videos or this booklet, they can be directed to the teachers listed on page 22.
+This booklet is designed to be read in conjunction with viewing the videos.
+Should parents or students have questions that are not addressed in either the subject selection videos or this booklet, they can be directed to the teachers listed on page 25 within the enquiry window of 18 June - 2 July.

-The application form will be made active from: Thursday 16 June 2022
+The application form will be made active from: Wednesday 6 August 2025

-The application form will be closed on: Thursday 23 June 2022
+The application form will be closed on: Tuesday 12 August 2025 at 8:00am